 It is available as part of the upload policy (similar to the encryption/signing) and as a stand-alone policy.
 It is recommended to configure quality checks with the upload policy (otherwise during the process the system will download the media file to the Verba server running the process and check the quality of the recording).
-For more information, see Voice Quality Check action.
+For more information, see Voice Quality Check policy.

 A total score is determined based on multiple characteristics/features which may be extended in the future.
 The score of the call is the total of the feature scores, a feature score might become negative in case of several low scores to effectively reflect errors in the overall score.
 The system uses a proprietary algorithm to calculate the individual feature scores and the value of the total score.
 Scores are normalized to a 0-100 range where 100 is the maximum/best score.
 We recommend 75 for the overall score threshold.
 Scoring is done based on the following features:

 - RTP loss